Home > Events

 Niagara Cup Classic

-A prominent cardiologist will join a local business executive in chairing the 22nd annual Niagara Cup Classic, the Niagara Falls Memorial Medical Center Foundation announced today.
+A prominent pediatrician and a local business executive have been named chairpersons of the 23rd Annual Niagara Cup Classic, the Niagara Falls Memorial Medical Center Foundation announced today.

 Since the inaugural tournament in 1992, the Niagara Cup has raised more than $1 million for medical equipment and health care programs at Memorial Medical Center.
 The tournament is presented by the Medical Center Foundation.